 How to tell which thermostat you have

 Thermostats matter a lot for overall energy use

 In the average home, heating and cooling account for about half of energy use as determined by the US Department of Energy.
 This means that a thermostat that efficiently controls your system can have a significant impact on your home energy use and can reduce your overall energy bill.

-In February 2017, the Nest Learning Thermostat became the first Programmable thermostat to receive an ENERGY STAR® certification.
-The newer Nest Thermostat E is now also certified.
+In February 2017, the Nest Learning Thermostat became the first programmable thermostat to receive an ENERGY STAR® certification.
+The newer Nest Thermostat E and Nest Thermostat are now also certified.
 ENERGY STAR is a U.S. Environmental Protection Agency (EPA) voluntary program that helps businesses and individuals save money and protect our climate through superior energy efficiency.

 Ways Nest thermostats can help you save